 9. Dirty House | Adjaye Associates

 Total Area: 350m2

 Dirty House is a black-painted art studio and apartment building in Shoreditch with a brightly illuminated roof design.
 The building is a 1930s warehouse that has been converted into a private residence.
 The original windows on the ground floor appear to be sealed up but are actually a flush mirrored glass to ensure privacy.
 While on the top floor a parapet wall conceals the windows for the apartment.
 The architect removed interior columns and the first level of the store to create a double-height volume for the artists.
 The chosen materials were industrial, including concrete worktops in the kitchen.

 Total Area: 36,546 sqm

-The mixed-use complex designed by Adjaye Associates comprises of retail, hotel and luxury apartments.
+The mixed-use complex designed by Adjaye Associates comprises retail, hotel, and luxury apartments.
 70-73 Piccadilly is a transformation of a substantial urban block of several disused post-war buildings.
-The £600 million projects, known as One Berkeley Street, involves the redevelopment of properties at 70-73 Piccadilly, 1 and 3 Berkeley Street and 43-48 Dover Street, creating a 10-story building facing one of London’s most prestigious and best-known hotels.
+The £600 million projects, known as One Berkeley Street, involve the redevelopment of properties at 70-73 Piccadilly, 1 and 3 Berkeley Street, and 43-48 Dover Street, creating a 10-story building facing one of London’s most prestigious and best-known hotels.